zacharysiegel/Bacter/notes.md

       Spectator has not yet been added to spectators array

 ## To-Do:
-   a3.2.0 - Capture the Flag + Infection + King of the Hill
+   a3.2.0 - Capture the Flag
-      Populate README.md
+      ✓ Populate README.md
-      Add timeout for 'Permission Denied' and 'Permission Granted' to be closed regardless of server response to 'Check Permission'
+      ✓ Add timeout for 'Permission Denied' and 'Permission Granted' to be closed regardless of server response to 'Check Permission'
       Fix 'there is an issue with the skin detection' in respawn menu
       Fix game doesn't appear in browser if all players are dead
       Fix browser button inconsistent row background